Pāpāmoa East Interchange

 While works progress, the building will remain operational with a reduced number of parks available.
 Alternate parking spaces are available at the nearby Elizabeth Street parking building.
 Works will continue until Thursday, 22 December, and recommence in the first week of January 2023.
-These are expected to be completed by mid-2023.

 Please take care when driving or walking around work sites.
 There may be loud noise at times, as well as shaking, dust and minor delays associated with the traffic management in place – apologies for the inconvenience and thank you for your patience.
 We recommend people keep their car windows up when in the parking building.

 For more information visit Seismic strengthening at our parking buildings.

 Work has begun to partially reopen the cu-de-sac end of Links Avenue next week.